awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 #### Control which scaling policies can be deleted<a name="policy-example-delete-policy"></a>

-The following policy allows users to use the `autoscaling:DeletePolicy` action to delete a scaling policy\.
+The following policy grants permissions to use the `autoscaling:DeletePolicy` action to delete a scaling policy\.
 However, it also denies the action if the Auto Scaling group being acted upon has the tag `environment=production`\.

 ```
 {